-The overarching goal of the Type 2 Neighborhood Place Type is to provide a well-landscaped, quiet, and safe setting for a mix of single and multifamily home types.
+The overarching goal of the Type 2 Neighborhood Place Type is to provide a well-landscaped, quiet, safe, and vibrant setting for a mix of single and multifamily home types alongside neighborhood-serving commercial and service uses.
 Type 2 Neighborhood Place Types align with compatible zoning ordinance regulations (Appendix A).